 I’ve also had my own poems and stories rejected over 1400 times!
 I know how hard it can be to get published, and am happy to share what I’ve learned with you.

 My Online Course

-I currently teach “Introduction to Poetry“, an online course offered by SFU Continuing Studies here in Vancouver.
+I currently teach “Poetry 1“, an online course offered by SFU Continuing Studies here in Vancouver.
 The course is text-based and asynchronous, involving weekly lectures, readings, writing exercises, discussions and workshops.
 “Poetry 1” is offered twice a year, starting in January and September, each time running for ten weeks (upon completion, you’re able to sign up for the follow-up courses, Poetry 2 + 3).
 As my ability to take on one-on-one mentorships fluctuates wildly from semester to semester, the course is the best and most reliable way to work with me.
 It’s open to writers of all skill levels anywhere in the world, and it’s a lot of fun!

 You can learn more about the course and register here.

 I will consider anything from ten pages of poems up to full book-length manuscripts.
-My feedback consists of hand-written line edits as well as broader feedback provided either in person, via Skype, or in writing.
+My feedback consists of hand-written line edits as well as broader feedback provided either in person, via Zoom, or in writing.

 Depending on my availability, multiple “mentoring” sessions can be arranged over a 3, 6 or 12 month period.